 Who Is Behind The Camera?

 Gavin O’Conner was a front runner at first, but dropped out because the Birds of Prey movie was too similar to what he was working on for Suicide Squad.
 At one point, David Ayer, who directed the first movie, was going to come back.
 But Warner Bros. has confirmed that James Gunn will direct the sequel as well as write the script.
-The news of Gunn’s attachment to this project initially came after Disney and Marvel let him go from his Guardians of the Galaxy duties after old tweets surfaced.

 Who Will Star?